The Self-Love Blueprint You’ve Been Waiting For

 Pillar 2: Inner Dialogue - The Voice That Shapes Your Reality

-If your inner voice was a person, would you want to spend time with them?
-For most women, the answer is “not really.”
-Self-love starts with transforming your internal script.
+If your inner voice were a person, would you want to spend time with them?

 Why it matters: Neuroscience proves that repeated thoughts shape neural pathways.